 Chesapeake Bay - Indicator Details:

-In 2010, water clarity was below the threshold level for the majority of sampling times (score = 0 to 20%; colored red) in most regions of the Bay; a similar pattern was observed in previous years.
-Water clarity declined in many regions, after improving in 2009.
+In 2011, water clarity was below the threshold level for the majority of sampling times (score = 0 to 20%; colored red) in most regions of the Bay; a similar pattern was observed in previous years.
+Water clarity continued to decline in all regions.
 While water clarity has been poor in many regions of the Bay for decades, recent analysis for the report card highlights that many regions, such as the Lower Bay, have been experiencing a long-term decline.
 The reasons for the long-term decline are still being investigated.

-This map shows average water clarity (Secchi depth) for Chesapeake Bay and the tributaries from March to November 2010.
+This map shows average water clarity (Secchi depth) for Chesapeake Bay and the tributaries from March to November 2011.
 All Chesapeake Bay tributaries exhibited a gradient in water clarity, with murkier water (shallowest Secchi depth—orange-pink shades) in the mid to upper reaches and clearer waters (deeper Secchi depths—shades of blue) in the lower reaches.
 The Bay's mainstem exhibited a similar pattern, with murkier water in the Upper Bay and clearer water in the Mid and Lower Bay regions.
 Lower water clarity in the mid to upper reaches of the tributaries can, in part, be attributed to the mixing of fresh and saline waters leading to a phenomenon known as a turbidity maximum.
-The bay-wide patterns of water clarity in 2010 seem to be less gradual.
-For example, there is very little poor clarity in the tributaries and little good clarity in the mainstem.
-The overall pattern has stayed the same this year as compared to past years, though, with poorer clarity in the tributaries than in the mainstem.
+Baywide, water clarity was very poor.
+This was a decline compared to the past few years when regions of the Bay showed improvements.

 Water clarity was measured at approximately 144 stations up to 11 times during the periods of interest (April to October in the tidal fresh, oligohaline and mesohaline regions, and March to November in the polyhaline regions).
 Secchi depth is the water depth (in meters) that you can just differentiate black and white quarters of a Secchi disc lowered into the water.
 Average water clarity (Secchi depth) at each station was calculated and levels between stations were estimated using spatial interpolation software.